 Cliff joined B&CE in September 2016 with over 28 years’ experience in financial services, predominantly in the insurance and banking sectors, where his career has spanned a variety of technology leadership roles.

-Kevin is the Director of Operations and is responsible for maintaining the high standards and award-winning service that B&CE provides to its employers and members.
+Kevin is the Director of Customer Services and is responsible for maintaining the high standards and award-winning service that B&CE provides to its employers and members.
 Another key area of focus for him is delivering excellence and efficiency within the current and future target operating model.

 Kevin joined B&CE in June 2015 and has over 30 years’ experience in financial services, occupying a variety of leadership roles within the workplace pensions and long-term savings landscape.